 - payments to individuals, including non-Trust staff PPI participants

 - conference attendance and training course fees

-- salaries that are not directly associated with the delivery of the project
+- salaries that are not directly associated with the delivery of your project

 This list is not exhaustive.
-If in doubt, please contact the grants team by email: email@example.com
+If you have any queries, please contact our grants team: email@example.com

-If you are awarded a grant, you must not incur any costs until after you have received a grant award letter.
-The charity will not pay for any costs incurred retrospectively.
-The charity will not pay individuals or suppliers directly.
-Payments are made quarterly in arrears.
+If you are awarded a grant, you must not incur any costs on your project until you have received your grant award letter and completed the grant start certificate.
+Unfortunately we cannot reimburse you for any costs incurred retrospectively.

-For any other enquiries or additional support, please contact Imperial Health Charity’s grants team:
+For any other enquiries or additional support, please contact our grants team: